 Using the API

 If your business already stores details of waste transfer notes on a computer system, you may want to consider updating your system to speak directly to edoc using it’s software interface or API.
-APIs can use different technologies – edoc supports REST and SOAP.
+APIs can use different technologies – edoc supports SOAP.

 You can look at edoc’s public API documents: